Science/Economics/Nursing Tutoring Tips

 The Center’s Mission

-The Tutoring Center is committed to helping students develop the skills and confidence needed to succeed in their coursework and in their academic, professional, and personal pursuits.
+The Academic Success Center is committed to helping students develop the skills and confidence needed to succeed in their coursework and in their academic, professional, and personal pursuits.

 Tips for Success

 - Schedule your appointments early.
 This will allow more time for you receive the tutelage you require at a time when your questions are most pertinent.
 Be sure to have your student I.D. ready.
 You will need it to sign in and sign out of the Academic Success Center.
 Please bring a photo I.D. if you’d like to check out a laptop.

 - Consider your goal for the session and come prepared with specific questions and all the necessary materials, especially your textbook and class notes.
 Underline any key words that you do not understand.
 Mark specific steps in practice problems that confuse you.

 - Read the sections in the book, and review notes from class.
 Bring assignment sheets to show the tutor.

 - The tutor will actively engage you in the session by asking you questions about your material, so please be prepared for a collaborative session.

 - Bring homework you have attempted to do.
 Attempt several problems and keep any work you have done.
 Mark down where the problems begin to confuse you.
 This work is required to aid tutors in identifying areas of difficulty.
 Online students should print out the problems they have attempted and bring the work with them or take out a laptop in the Center.